 What Is Herring?

-Herring doesn't grow longer than 16 inches or so, and its 200 types (in the family Clupeidae) are found worldwide in both fresh and salt water.
+Herring doesn't grow longer than 16 inches or so, and it is found worldwide in both fresh and salt water.
 This means herring is common in cuisines all over the world.

 Herring moves in schools, with a single school hosting around three billion.
 It has a fairly long life span, lasting up to 15 years in the wild.
 Those that are caught young and small are often mistaken for sardines, and in some cases are marketed as such.